-I am an Associate Professor at the Vancouver School of Economics.
+I am a Professor at the Vancouver School of Economics.
 My main research interests are inference on various nonparametric or semiparametric models, optimal inference on nonregular parameters or set-identified parameters, and estimation of structural models based on interactions among economic agents.

 I am originally from South Korea.
 I obtained my B.A. from Seoul National University in Seoul, Korea, and my Ph D. from Yale University in Connecticut, USA.
 I served as Assistant Professor at the University of Pennsylvania in Philadelphia, USA, before I came to the VSE in the summer of 2011.

 My hobby is water-color painting.
 I have been able to produce a few pieces good enough to earn admiration from my daughters, Janet and Justine, at least so far.
 My worry is that their admiration may not last long, so I will need to practice more, as they grow older!

 Please click on paper titles for abstracts and full text downloads.

 This paper considers a decision-maker who prefers to make a point decision when the object of interest is interval-identified with regular bounds.
 When the bounds are just identified along with known interval length, the local asymptotic minimax decision with respect to a symmetric convex loss function takes an obvious form: an efficient lower bound estimator plus the half of the known interval length.
 However, when the interval length or any nontrivial upper bound for the length is not known, the minimax approach suffers from triviality because the maximal risk is associated with infinitely long identified intervals.
 In this case, this paper proposes a local asymptotic minimax regret approach and shows that the midpoint between semiparametrically efficient bound estimators is optimal.